 # ./vpc-gateway.sh

-A prompt message will be shown asking if the Private Network has already been enabled in panel, input Yes
+A prompt message will be shown asking if the Private Network has already been enabled in the panel, input Yes

 .